CPHDH/placepress/readme.txt

 [View the FAQ](https://wpplacepress.org/about/faq/) at wpplacepress.org.

 == Changelog ==
+=1.4.7=
+- Archive maps are now hooked into the archive template title (rather than the description), increasing out-of-the-box feature compatibility.
+- Bug fixes and minor improvements

 = 1.4.6 =
 - Map markers on the front end are now SVG instead of static PNG file (and thus can be styled using CSS)
-- New option to disable click-to-zoom on marker cluster groups
+- New option to disable click-to-zoom on marker cluster groups (removed in 1.4.7)

 = 1.4.5 =
 - Enables Location Type selection inside the map on Locations post type archive.